How to Book the Best Flights to Africa in 2026: Airlines, Routes & Deals

 Getting to Africa for a safari is easier than most people expect.
 Several world-class airlines operate daily flights from North America, Europe, and the Middle East to major African gateways like Nairobi, Dar es Salaam, Johannesburg, and Addis Ababa.
 The key to a smooth journey is choosing the right hub, the right airline, and the right routing for your destination.
 Whether you are flying from New York, London, or Sydney, this guide breaks down every major airline and route option so you can book with confidence and arrive ready for adventure.
+We cover nonstop and one-stop connections, business class options, airline comparisons by route, and fare-saving strategies that actually work.

 Major Hub Airlines for Africa